Aequivinius/uibk-python/exercise-3/exercise-3-readme.md

-# exercise-3 Data types:`string` and `list`
+# exercise-3 Data types: `string` and `list`

-* review exercise-2
-* `git` in your IDE: Of course you can use whatever programming environment that you feel comfortable in!
-My recommendation is PyCharm, for which you can get a free license if you have a university e-mail address.

 ## Review exercise-2

 👏 Good work on exerise-2!
 This exercise will be similarly easy, and in the next one you will tackle your first bigger project!

+💡We're using replit.com to make your work easier, so you don't have to worry about installing `python` and have multiple versions of it on your machine.

+➡️`git` in your IDE: Of course you can use whatever programming environment that you feel comfortable in!
+My recommendation is PyCharm, for which you can get a free license if you have a university e-mail address.

 ## What are datatypes?
 What is a `string`?